k-talo/double-press.el/README.md

 ### 4. MORE EXAMPLES

-See more patterns and ready‑to‑use snippets in [docs/Examples.md](docs/EXAMPLES.md).
+See more patterns and ready-to-use snippets in [docs/Examples.md](docs/EXAMPLES.md).

 ## Configuration